Swiss International Air Lines Logo

 Swiss International Air Lines Logo History

-For decades, Swiss International Air Lines has used a red logo with a white cross to show its national identity.
-After all, the simple figure, which is usually associated with medicine, is the national symbol of Switzerland.
+Swiss International Air Lines has used a red logo with a white cross for decades to show its national identity.
+After all, the simple figure, usually associated with medicine, is Switzerland’s national symbol.
 The cross is included in the country’s official flag and is widely spread in its culture.

 The cross on the SWISS logo symbolizes the link between Switzerland and the rest of the world.
-And the red color represents the brand’s core values: dynamism, innovation, and professionalism.
-In 2011, an emblem was created depicting a jagged trapeze, which is very similar to a part of an airplane’s tail fins.
+The red represents the brand’s core values: dynamism, innovation, and professionalism.
+In 2011, an emblem depicting a jagged trapeze, similar to a part of an airplane’s tail fins, was created.
 Since then, it has been the main marker of the air carrier.

 What is Swiss International Air Lines?